Ananya-Bompalli/MSengage-AI/README.md

 # Important instructions while using the app

-1. Libraries to be installed in the system are:
+1. Libraries to be imported to the jupyter notebook are:
 - tkinter
 - PIL
 - opencv